 Today I am sharing 10 simple ways we save money.

 This morning I was talking to my husband while he was packing his lunch.
-I asked him, “do you all pack your lunch and eat together?”
+I asked him, “does everyone at work bring their lunch and eat together?”
 He said “NO”.
 Telling me that everyone he works with goes out to lunch everyday.
 He is the only one who brings his lunch!
 This is when I decided to share 10 simple tips on how we save money.

 First of all, I love to save money!
 Don’t worry these tips can work for you.
 Even if you don’t love saving, because they are really simple.

 If you bring your lunch you will save money.
 Now that I am a stay at home mom this still applies.
 I always pack everyone a lunch no matter where we go.